DipakHalkude/DipakHalkude/README.md

 I'm a curious learner diving deep into web development, currently focused on mastering **JavaScript, React, and the MERN stack**.
 I love building projects while learning new technologies like **TypeScript and Next.js**.
 Recently contributed to **Nuxt.js core** and participated in **Hacktoberfest 2025** where I earned the **Super Contributor badge**, helped plant trees, and ordered my T-shirt! 🎉

-🌱 **Currently Learning:** Advanced JavaScript, React patterns, and backend development
-🚀 **Exploring:** TypeScript, Next.js, and open-source contributions
+🌱 **Currently Learning:** Advanced JavaScript, React patterns, backend development, and getting hands-on with PHP basics 🚀 **Exploring:** TypeScript, Next.js, and open-source contributions
 💡 **Always curious** About new technologies and building meaningful projects